eclipse-tractusx/traceability-foss/docs/user-guide.md

 ## **Accessing the app**

-[PartChain](#) can be accessed via the internet.
+[Trace-FOSS](#) can be accessed via the internet.
 The recommended browser is Google Chrome.
-You can login with PartChain credentials or Catena-X (MFA) account.
+You can log in with your Catena-X (MFA) account.

 <br>